 The Company has several share-based programs for UNUS Group employees which are covered by the Unilever North America 2002 Omnibus Equity Compensation Plan ("Omnibus Plan") as amended in November 2012.
 The Omnibus Plan provides for the granting of options up to 117.9 million shares of Unilever ADRs and 3 million Unilever Ordinary Shares.
 The aggregate share numbers include shares distributable with respect to outstanding grants under the 2002 Plan as of the effective date of the 2012 restatement of the Plan.
-UNUS Group employees as of December 31, 2023 and 2022 held 95 thousand and 327 thousand Unilever ADRs, respectively.
-For the years ended December 31, 2023 and 2022, share-based compensation expense totaled \$12.0 million and \$3.7 million, respectively.
-As of December 31, 2023 and 2022, liabilities related to share-based compensation plans totaled \$17.4 million and \$34.9 million, respectively, and this liability includes share-based compensation of UNUS employees and subsidiaries.
+UNUS Group employees as of December 31, 2023 held 95 thousand Unilever ADRs.
+For the year ended December 31, 2023, share-based compensation expense totaled \$12.0 million.
+As of December 31, 2023, liabilities related to share-based compensation plans totaled \$17.4 million, respectively, and this liability includes share-based compensation of UNUS employees and subsidiaries.
+There was no share-based compensation expense or liability as of and for the year ended December 31, 2024.